vercel/micro/packages/micro/README.md

 * **Standard**: Just HTTP!
 * **Explicit**: No middleware - modules declare all [dependencies](https://github.com/amio/awesome-micro)
 * **Lightweight**: With all dependencies, the package weighs less than a megabyte

-> This readme is the documentation for the `canary` (prerelease) branch.
-To view the documentation for the latest stable Micro version visit [npmjs.com/micro](https://npmjs.com/micro).

 ## Installation